pavanpajjuri/GAN_from_scratch/README.md

 2. Save the generated images at the end of each epoch in the `results/` directory.
 3. Use the `eval.py` script to load the trained generator and generate images for comparison.

 ---

-This section highlights the progress of the generator and compares the final generated images with the original dataset.
-You can include the actual images in your `results/` directory and reference them in the `README.md` file.
-Let me know if you need further assistance!
----

 ## Limitations